Umbrella-Hanseo-Jo/Umbrella-Hanseo-Jo/README.md

 # Hello, It's Hanseo!
 Nice to meet you.

-## I'm a passionate developer interested in 'OSS', 'DevOps', 'cloud computing'.
+## I'm a passionate developer interested in OSS, DevOps, cloud computing.

 ## I’m currently
 - working on 'The 2nd Open Source Contribution Academy Regional Sprint @Cheongju 2023',